open-make/RHardware-minimaltemplate/README.md

 This repository has one folder for each steps in the hardware projects, including elements that may or should be added to the documentation, and a checklist is provided to be able to follow the process.
 The documenter may simply start by coping the 01_ideation folder, and change content where asked.
-When finised, the checklist will help them find elements of each other folder they want to add, until they reach the documentation meant for the maturity of their project.
+When finised, the documenter can go to the next step, copying files and adding elements to the readme, the checklist will help them find elements they want to add.
+It is good practice to review the documentation in the team at each step.
+One can use forks (when one is using a Git forge), if one want to go forward before the review of the team.

 > *Example*: Max has a first prototype already.
 > He starts its documentation with the idea description, add the analysis of needs, then the concept development files.